Skip to content

 RORY: 1591.

-Richard III is a play by William Shakespeare.
-Alternatively considered a history or a tragedy, it chronicles “the Machiavellian rise and subsequent short reign of King Richard III of England.
+• Richard III is a play by William Shakespeare.
+Alternatively considered a history or a tragedy, it chronicles “the Machiavellian rise to power and subsequent short reign of King Richard III of England.
 It is the second longest play in the Shakespearean canon” (Wikipedia).
-Again, it is uncertain in what precise year the play was written, but Rory’s answer is close to the estimated range.
+Again, it is uncertain in what year the play was written.
 The earliest known performance took place in 1633.

-When Rory sits down, we can see a copy of Who’s Who & What’s What in Shakespeare, a reference guide by Evangeline M. O’Connor, resting open and face down on the arm of her chair.
+• When Rory sits down, a copy of Who’s Who & What’s What in Shakespeare, a reference guide by Evangeline M. O’Connor, is visible resting open and face down on the arm of her chair.

 RORY: The sonnets are 154 poems of 14 lines.